 If I had a dollar for every person who's said they found an abandoned baby rabbit in their yard, I'd be a wealthy man.

-It happens every spring.
+It happens every year.
 People mow the lawn and find a nest of baby rabbits.
 Kids find them and bring them home, begging mom and dad to let them keep the little fur balls.
 Your dog lunges at something, you restrain him, and see that his intended victim was a baby rabbit.

 People post pictures all over social media showing adorable baby bunnies they "rescued," often with text that reads something like, "I don't know what to do with it.
 I think the mother abandoned it.
 Maybe I should try to raise it myself."

 As a matter of fact, that last bunny and dog example mentioned above is exactly what happened to me a couple years ago.
 And yes, I did post pictures of the little cottontail on Facebook (as well as a short video...I am hanging my head in embarrassment right now).

 But as much as I wanted to keep the tiny cotton ball--and I really did have a hard time letting it go--I knew it wouldn't be the smart move.
 Here's my advice for anyone who has thought about "rescuing" and raising a baby cottontail rabbit: don't.